 In general, the creation of a spectrum database is essential to provide spectrum managers with information necessary for future spectrum planning.
 Consistent with the goal of spectrum inventory legislation, the NTIA, the FCC and other government spectrum managers should examine actual usage of spectrum assigned to government and commercial entities.
+We support current legislative and government efforts to inventory spectrum use by commercial and government entities.

 In its most comprehensive form, a database - when combined with a geolocation system - may provide a mechanism to facilitate spectrum sharing.
-Government entities managing spectrum should complete a comprehensive spectrum inventory for the frequencies on which sharing is proposed, to ensure that a database system effectively mitigates interference.
+As part of the government's efforts to conduct an overall spectrum inventory, government entities managing spectrum should complete a comprehensive spectrum inventory for the frequencies on which sharing is proposed, to ensure that a database system effectively mitigates interference.